Some experience with uncertainty

 CodeBetter - a new home for part of me

-During this time I have not drawn to much attention to myself, in my opinion, and by no means have become famous or well-known.
+During this time, I have not drawn too much attention to myself, in my opinion, and by no means have become famous or well-known.

-But some truly awesome things has happened during the last years that it directly related to the fact that I’ve been exposing my ideas, thoughts and failures on the net.
-Most of the things that I have learned during the last years as also come from me interacting with different awesome thinkers - not seldom ONLY online (twitter and through the blog).
+But some truly awesome things have happened during the last years that are directly related to the fact that I’ve been exposing my ideas, thoughts, and failures on the net.
+Most of the things that I have learned during the last years have also come from me interacting with different awesome thinkers - not...

 Read More